PatChirapat/Football-Scorer-Analyzer/README.md

 - **Distribution Graph:** Show distribution graphs for attributes including goals, expected goals, shots, and on-target shots to understand the distribution of data.

-- **Performance and Trends (in progress):** Analyze the performance of football players to identify trends and also compare the performance of players.
+- **Performance and Trends :** Analyze the performance of football players to identify trends and also compare the performance of players.

 - **Navigation Bar:** Navigate between different functionalities and features of the application.